emersion/mako/README.md

 # mako

 A lightweight notification daemon for Wayland.

-It currently works on Sway 1.0.
+Works on Sway.

 <p align="center">
   <img src="https://sr.ht/meoc.png" alt="mako screenshot">
 </p>

+## Running

+If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.

 ## Building

 Install dependencies:

-* meson
+* meson (build-time dependency)
 * wayland
 * pango
 * cairo